Daufuskie Island: Education

 Daufuskie Island School is a Beaufort County public school built in 1997.
 It is a modern facility with two classrooms, lunchroom and library.
 The students are in multigrade classrooms: pre-K through 2nd grade and 3rd grade through 5th grade.
 Generally there are around 15-18 students each year, and the school has significant community support and many volunteers on the island.

 Students in grades 6–12 are transported to Hilton Head Middle School and Hilton Head High School by a ferry.
 On Daufuskie, these students take a small school bus to the ferry.
 Once the students reach Hilton Head, they are picked up by a county school bus and taken to their appropriate school campus.
 The entire trip is about an hour and ten minutes each morning and afternoon.
 The students often do their homework or simply nap during the boat ride.

 Transportation

-There are no bridges that connect Daufuskie with mainland South Carolina; therefore all island access must come by boat.
+No bridges connect Daufuskie Island with mainland South Carolina; therefore all island access must come by boat.
 A public ferry makes several daily transits between Buckingham Landing in the Bluffton area and Melrose Landing on Daufuskie.

 Beaufort County provides a subsidized ferry that transports residents.
 The Haig Point Club has its own private ferry service.
 There are also several private companies that provide 25-30 minute water taxi services to the island.
 Residents of the clubs, as well as some of the other residents on the island, use golf carts and bicycles to travel around the island, although there are also some regular vehicles.